t-padma/t-padma.github.io/_posts/2023-06-27-complexes.md

 **Notations used in the post:**
 Let $S$ be the finite dataset (also a metric space) at hand. $K$ is the simplicial complex on vertex set $S$ with $|S| < \infty$.
 Note that $\sigma = \langle v_{j_0},  \cdots, v_{j_p}\rangle$ denotes a $p$-simplex in $K$ i.e. $\sigma$ is the convex hull associated with the vertices $\lbrace v_{j_0}, \cdots, v_{j_p} \rbrace \subset S$.
 We use the notation $K_i$ to denote the set of all $i$-dimensional simplices in $K$.
 We assume that the data set $S$ lies inside an unknown metric space $(X,d)$ such that $(S,d)$ is an induced metric space.

 **Big picture:** Persistent homology is a tool that allows the encoding of shape information at different scales.
-At each individual scale value, we need to store the shape information in the form of a simplicial complex.
+At each scale value, we need to store the shape information in the form of a simplicial complex.
 Finite metric spaces are not topologically interesting[^4], hence we try to "fill in the gaps" between data points if they are "close enough" in some sense.
 That way we will be able to impose topological structures onto the data.[^5] The idea is that if we build a simplicial complex $K$ on set $S$, then the homology of $K$ has to at least ``approximate" the homology of $X$.
 Hence the choice of how to construct the simplicial complex matters.

 ### $\check{\mathcal{C}}(S; \epsilon)$: Cech complex at scale $\epsilon \> 0$
 Given a fixed positive $\epsilon \in \mathbb{R}$, the **Aleksandrov-Cech** complex, also commonly known as the **Cech complex**, at scale $\epsilon$ is defined as the **intersection complex** or **nerve** of the $\epsilon$-balls associated with set $S$.
 The resource [Cech Complex playground](https://sauln.github.io/blog/nerve-playground/) is a useful visualization tool.
 The Cech complex, denoted by $\check{\mathcal{C}}(S, \epsilon)$, is defined as follows: